FabioChiodini/blog.kiodo.it/exampleSite/content/post/netjsonconfig.md

 [https://www.virtuallyghetto.com/2018/03/getting-started-with-vmware-pivotal-container-service-pks-part-1-overview.html](https://www.virtuallyghetto.com/2018/03/getting-started-with-vmware-pivotal-container-service-pks-part-1-overview.html "William Lam Blog")

+## My field notes

 # Installing NSX-T

-The installation instructions for this this have been well-documented by my good friends at VMware so i will post a few links here
+The installation instructions for this this have been well-documented by my good friends at VMware so I will post a few links here

+## My field notes

 # Troubleshooting BOSH